dataspecer/ds-wdoi/docs/progress.md

   - Still no qualifiers, and general properties.
   - Dont know how to handle the properties as in hierarchy.
   - No recommendations.

+## Third iteration

+The third iteration regards recommendations of properties.
+What I used is the SchemaTree recommender.

+- The pipeline is adjusted so that it contains additional fifth phase (the former was moved to the sixth phase).
+  - The 5. phase:
+    1. Local "subject of" recommendations
+       - The phase needs a running instance of the SchemaTree recommender.
+       - For each class it makes a request to the instance and receives the recommendations for the class only (local recommendations).
+       - It disregards properties that are not part of the "subject of" constraints in the class.
+       - It sorts the properties according to the score and saves the scores as well to the class.
+    2. Global "subject of" recommendations
+       - By using empty input to the recommender tree it receives global order of all properties.
+    3. Local "value of" recommendations
+       - The computation is done for each property and is done as follows.
+The score of the "value of" is computed based on the average of all "subject of" constraints for the property -> it looks into each class and checks if the property has a score for the local "subject of" constraint.
+    4. Global "value of" recommendations
+       - computed based on the local "value of" recommendations
+- The server was adjusted so it could work with the recommendations.
+  - The walking of the parent tree when asking for the surroundings now collects all the properties and sorts them in the end.
+  - The last sort is ment to sort all the available properties for the class.
+  - Since we stored the local recommendations in each class directly, they can be then accessed when holding a class instance.

+## The fourth iteration